Proton Structure from a Soft-Wall Holographic QCD Model: Mass Spectrum, Form Factors, and Mechanical Properties: Introduction

+Despite these advances, a bottom-up soft-wall holographic QCD model that achieves a globally accurate and statistically improved description of the proton mass spectrum, electromagnetic form factors, and gravitational form factors simultaneously—compared to existing soft-wall implementations \cite{Mamo:2021jhj,Mamo:2021krl}—has not yet been fully explored.
+Such an integrated analysis provides a useful check on the descriptive capacity of a given holographic model, by testing whether a single set of calibrated parameters can describe a range of proton properties.
+In this work, we provide such a description within the soft-wall framework by introducing a modified dilaton field.

-This work aims to bridge this gap.
-We employ the soft-wall holographic model, which incorporates essential QCD features like linear Regge trajectories and gluon condensation, to perform a unified analysis of the proton's structure.
-Our specific objectives are: (1) to first compute the proton's mass spectrum within this model and determine its fundamental parameters; (2) to subsequently and self-consistently calculate the proton's electromagnetic form factors and the corresponding charge/magnetic radii; (3) to derive the complete set of gravitational form factors $(A(t),B(t),D(t))$ and from them, the mechanical and mass radii, along with the internal pressure and shear force distributions; and (4) as a stringent test, to use the obtained GFFs, particularly $D�(t)$, to predict the differential cross section for the $\gamma p\rightarrow J/\psi p$ process and compare it directly with recent high-precision experimental data \cite{GlueX:2023pev, Duran:2022xag}.
+In this work, we employ a phenomenological holographic model with a single parameter set, which incorporates key QCD features like linear Regge trajectories and gluon condensation, to analyze the proton's structure.
+Our specific objectives are: (1) to compute the proton's mass spectrum within this model and determine its fundamental parameters; (2) to calculate the proton's electromagnetic form factors and the corresponding charge/magnetic radii; (3) to derive the gravitational form factors and mechanical properties.

 The remainder of this paper is structured as follows.
 Section II introduces the soft-wall holographic QCD framework and details the calculation of the proton mass spectrum.
 Section III presents the computation of the proton's electromagnetic form factors.
 The gravitational form factors are derived and analyzed in Section IV.
-In Section V, we extract the various proton radii and visualize the internal mechanical property distributions.
-Section VI details the calculation of the scattering cross section using our model's GFFs and compares it with experimental data.
-Finally, Section VII summarizes our key findings and discusses their broader implications.
+Finally, Section V summarizes our key findings and discusses their broader implications.